 - X-ray machines from out of state used for less than 180 calendar days (See notification requirements)

 Owners of X-ray machines or those having administrative control of an X-ray machine shall submit a registration form to the Department of Health and provide the appropriate information regarding the machine and its intended use.
-The Registration form may be downloaded Medical Registration Fillable Form Health 04-07-16.
+The Registration form may be downloaded Medical Registration Form RH-F-2 (01/2020).
 VDH will provide the facility a decal to place on the X-ray machine and issue a facility identification number and tube number.
 VDH will send an invoice every three years for the registration fee of $100.00.

 Unpaid registration fees will be turned over to the Virginia Department of Taxation for collections and will accrue interest and additional penalties.
 Please also remember to pay the Use Tax, also known as the sales tax on new X-ray machines.
 The Virginia Department of Taxation has used the VDH X-ray registration database as a tool to recover unpaid use tax on new X-ray machines.

 Notification of Out of State or Temporary Use Machines

 VDH must be notified in advance whenever an out-of- state X-ray machine or X-ray machine is brought into the state for temporary use.
 Machines used more than 180 calendar days must be registered with VDH.
 The individual will give written notice at least two working days prior to use in the state.
 The notice shall includes: